2022 Baltimore Ravens season: Week 9: Baltimore Ravens 27, New Orleans Saints 13

+The Ravens used dominating performances by QB Lamar Jackson, RB Kenyan Drake, and their defense en route to 27–13 win over the Saints.
+Jackson had 133 passing yards and a TD along with 82 rushing yards while Drake had 93 rushing yards and 2 TDs along with 16 receiving yards.
+Meanwhile, the defense sacked Saints QB Andy Dalton four times and picked him off once.
+The Saints did not eclipse 200 total yards of offense until late in the fourth quarter with Baltimore already holding a 27–6 lead.
+With the win, the Ravens improved to 6–3 heading into their bye week.

 Week 11: Baltimore Ravens 13, Carolina Panthers 3

+The Ravens defense had another strong performance en route to a low-scoring 13–3 win.
+The defense forced three fourth quarter turnovers, sacked Panthers QB Baker Mayfield four times, and held the Panthers to under 200 yards of total offense until under two minutes left in the game.
+The performance by the defense made up for an unexpectedly sluggish Ravens offense that put up only one scoring drive up until the fourth quarter, which caused the game to be tied at a mere 3–3 before the Ravens pulled away with 10 unanswered points in the final frame.
+With the win, the Ravens improved to 7–3.

 Week 12: Jacksonville Jaguars 28, Baltimore Ravens 27

 After winning 3 consecutive games in a row, the Baltimore Ravens headed to Jacksonville to get their 4th consecutive win.
 However, after having a slight lead, the Ravens collapsed entirely, allowing a Jaguars comeback drive that ended with a Marvin Jones Jr. touchdown and a Zay Jones 2-point conversion to give the Jaguars the lead.
 Justin Tucker attempted a potential game-winning 67-yard field goal at the end of the game, which would've broken his own record for the longest NFL field goal made, but the kick fell short, and the Jaguars won.

 Week 13: Baltimore Ravens 10, Denver Broncos 9

-After trailing for almost the entire game, mostly due to an injury to Lamar Jackson, the Ravens capped a 91-yard drive with a game-winning touchdown from Tyler Huntley with 28 seconds to go.
-The win brings the Ravens to 8–4, matching their win total from last year.
-It was the last game Jackson would ever play as a Raven.
+After trailing for almost the entire game, mostly due to what would become a season-ending knee injury to Lamar Jackson, the Ravens capped a 91-yard drive with a game-winning touchdown from backup QB Tyler Huntley with 28 seconds to go.
+Denver K Brandon McManus attempted a 63-yard potential game-winning field goal as time expired, but the kick fell short.
+The win improved the Ravens record to 8–4, matching their win total from last year.